How to answer common data analyst interview questions

 Above all else, project the feeling that you are the right one for this position.

-These questions may vary depending on where you apply to work, but you will most likely get these or variations on these in your interview.
+These questions may vary depending on where you apply to work.
 We’ll give you some answers along the lines of what you would want to give.

-“As for what I like least about data analytics, honestly, it’s when disparate systems with poor compatibility get in the way of doing my job.
-I’m always more than happy to work my way through a couple of programs that don’t like talking to each other, but I’d rather be finding the data I’m looking for than spend time troubleshooting.”
+“As for what I like least about data analytics, it’s when disparate systems with poor compatibility get in the way of doing my job.
+I’m always happy to work my way through a couple of programs that don’t like talking to each other, but I’d rather be finding the data I’m looking for than troubleshoot.”

 “Great question.
 In my last job, I worked with the local police department and the local sheriff’s office.
 They wanted a clear data set showing specific reports of crimes in specific areas of the city so they could get more accurate reporting on their new shared crime map.
 It involved creating graphics, pouring through scores of crime data, and days of data validation between the two organizations.”